christopherwoodland/translate-api-and-ui/README.md

 ### Script 1: Single Document Translation

-Translates one PDF document at a time with automatic language detection.
+Translates one document at a time with automatic language detection.

 ```powershell
 python single_document_translation.py